mfloryan/mfloryan/README.md

 # Marcin Floryan

 Software Engineer and Engineering Leader.
-As of 2022 at *Spotify* as a Director of Engineering focusing on Technology Operations.
+As of 20224 at *Spotify* as a Director of Engineering focusing on Media technologies.

 ## 👋🏻 Hey